zhangyk8/DirMS/README.md

  <B>Fig 1. </B>Illustration of one-step iteration of our directional mean shift algorithm
  </p>

-The implementation of the directional kernel density estimation is encapsulated into a Python function called `DirKDE` in the script **DirMS_fun.py**, while the directional mean shift algorithm is implemented using a Python function `MS_DirKDE` in the same script.
+The implementation of the directional kernel density estimation is encapsulated into the Python function called `DirKDE` in the script **DirMS_fun.py**, while the directional mean shift algorithm is implemented in the Python function `MS_DirKDE` in the same script.
 The input arguments of the function `MS_DirMS` essentially subsumes the ones of the function ``DirKDE``; thus, we combine the descriptions of their arguments as follows:
 `def DirKDE(x, data, h=None)`

 `def MS_DirKDE(y_0, data, h=None, eps=1e-7, max_iter=1000, diff_method='all')`